bestie/libnjkafka/README.md

 CURRENTLY AN EXPERIMENTAL PROOF OF CONCEPT

 libnjkafka is a "native Java" C compatible client library for Apache Kafka.

-Using the magic of GraalVM, the office Java client code is compiled to native code which means:

-* C Compatible
-* No JVM or GraalVM required
-* No significant startup penalty
+It provides a native, C compatible API on top of the official Apache Kafka client library.

+It does not run on the JVM.

+It starts up _fast_.

+You can use it in your C programs, C extensions or via FFI.

 ## C API

-The libnjkafka shared object will work with your existing C code.

-The public C API wrapper provides convenient functions:
+The public C API provides convenient functions:

 ```c
 libnjkafka_create_consumer